Jeangowhy/opendocs/Advanced_Bash_Scripting_Guide.md

    ones hang, waiting for input that never comes.
 Handle that difficulty by having an expect script or embedded here document feed input to an interactive script running as a background job.
-In the simplest case, redirect a file to supply input to a read statement (read variable
+In the simplest case, redirect a file to supply input to a read statement

-   <file).
-These particular workarounds make possible general purpose
+      read variable <file

-   scripts that run in either interactive or non-interactive modes.
+   These particular workarounds make possible general purpose scripts that run in either interactive or non-interactive modes.

    If a script needs to test whether it is running in an interactive